clebig/vitalpbx_ha/README.md

 ## Prerequisites
 In order to install VitalPBX in high availability you need the following:<br>
 a.- 3 IP addresses.<br>
-b.- Install VitalPBX on two servers with similar characteristics.<br>
+b.- Install VitalPBX Version 3.0 in two servers with similar characteristics.<br>
-c.- At the time of installation leave the largest amount of space on the hard drive to store the variable data on both servers.<br>
+c.- MariaDB Galera (include in VitalPBX 3).<br>
+d.- Corosync, Pacemaker, PCS and lsyncd.

 ## Installation
 We are going to start by installing VitalPBX on two servers